Packard Fellowships in Science and Engineering 2020

 - Research Statement – should describe why the research is important and outline the general goals for the next five years.
 The statement should also indicate, in general, how funds will be used.
 The research statement is limited to two pages of text.
 If there are relevant figures, images or references, please include these separately on a third page.

-Applications are due to The David and Lucile Packard Foundation by March 15, 2018.
+Nominations are due to The David and Lucile Packard Foundation by March 13, 2020.
+Applications are due to The David and Lucile Packard Foundation by April 17, 2020.